 Previous solutions failed in a number of ways:

 - Early centralized content solutions such as SharePoint solutions and web portals, driven by IT, were inflexible, and not designed for the changing needs of sales.
 Because change orders had to go through IT, which was often backed up, they were difficult to scale and adapt to the changing selling environment and the variety of needs of a global sales force.

-- Solutions based on a uniform file-folder structure (such as network drives or even newer cloud file systems) were organized by the publisher (usually in Marketing) and often did not align to how the sales force wanted to consume content or how different global sales teams wanted to organize content.
+- Solutions based on a uniform file-folder structure (such as network drives or even newer cloud file systems) were organized by the publisher (usually on the marketing team) and often did not align to how the sales force wanted to consume content or how different global sales teams wanted to organize content.

-- Poorly designed or “clunky” software solutions drove sales reps to save documents to their laptops, breaking any ability to update content versions, measure usage and content management.
+- Poorly designed or “clunky” software solutions drove sales reps to save documents to their laptops, breaking any ability to update content versions or measure usage

 - Content delivery to the customer (email, online presentation, social) was not part of the solution, so the workflow between finding content and using content was disconnected, eliminating any hope of measuring content performance in terms of customer engagement or revenue influence.